TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 #### 2.3.1 (*) Post new feedback

-(Optional authentication) If requester does not provide token(**but it does not mean that requester can provide an invalid token**), the feedback will be regarded as being post by an anonymous user.
+If requester does not provide token, the feedback will be post anonymously.

 ```
 POST recycle/feedback/new_feekback